 Broadly, my research interests are centered in the area of economic anthropology.
 In recent years I have conducted research and published on informal finance and retail businesses in Mexico.
 I am also currently working on a project to evaluate the impact of ethnic studies courses on students' attitides and perceptions about minority groups.

 My interest in helping students see the value of a liberal arts and science education and enagage in campus and community life has led me to advise the campus student organization the Spirituality Network (formerly, FAIR) that strives to provide a platform for an open and safe inter-faith dialogue.
+Since Fall 2013 have worked with the One World Internation Club as its co-advisor.

 In summer 2011, I became the first and only faculty member in the University of Wisconsin Colleges to be certified to facilitate multicultural awareness workshops for UW Colleges & Extension.
 Since January 2012, I have served as the Campus Point-person for the University of Wisconsin Colleges' Inclusive Excellence Network.

 In August 2013, I was selected to be a member of the Academy for Leadership and Innovation Class II (2014), a leadership development and critical thinking class designed for faculty, academic staff, and classified staff working in the UW Colleges and the UW-Extension, as well as those with UW-Extension appointments at other UW institutions.
-The class will begin its work in February 2014.
+The class began its work in February 2014.
 This class is the successor program to The Leadership Academy and before the administrative merger of our two institutions, the Extension Administrative Leadership Program (EALP).